 At Roof Life of Oregon, your satisfaction, and the quality of your experience are our top priorities.
 Armed with customer-backed satisfaction, and expertise in this field, Roof Life of Oregon began Skylight repairs after seeing sub-par work being done to people’s skylights and roofs.
 When we started to see the groups of Portland homeowners who needed help with their skylights, we made sure to get the proper training to become the experts we are today.

 Utilizing our very own skylight installation and replacement process, we here at Roof Life have fine-tuned our methods to be as simple as possible so that it doesn’t interfere with your daily routine.
-Replacing an existing skylight with precision and attention to detail are of utmost importance to us.
+Replacing an existing skylight with precision and attention to detail is of utmost importance to us.

 Skylight Recycling / Our Mission